 Generally, it is to be noted that the Severn Estuary SPA / Ramsar covers most of the habitat that is used by its qualifying bird species, including the wet coastal grazing marsh, improved grassland and open standing water.
 However, some of its more mobile waterfowl and wader species, most notably the Bewick's swan and the white-fronted goose, might be expected to move the longest distance beyond the site boundary.
-The Natural England Advice Note162 identifies that 'some species will also use areas of land and coastal waters outside the boundaries of both the European Marine Site, SPA and Ramsar site.
+The Natural England Advice Note168 identifies that 'some species will also use areas of land and coastal waters outside the boundaries of both the European Marine Site, SPA and Ramsar site.
 Relevant authorities need to have regard to such adjacent interests, as they might be affected by activities taking place within, or adjacent to the European Marine Site.'
 Effectively, this statement highlights that regarding the Severn Estuary SPA / Ramsar, due consideration must be given to the loss of functionally linked land.
-The Strategic Growth Areas included in the Monmouthshire RLDP are likely to be relevant to this impact pathway.
-For example, the growth area of Monmouth lies over 21km from the Severn Estuary SPA / Ramsar and it is unlikely that any of the qualifying species would be travelling that far outside the site boundary.
-Abergavenny is even further away from the SPA / Ramsar and development within the area is unlikely to be relevant for birds from the European site.
-However, the Strategic Growth Areas of Severnside and Chepstow both lie within 1km of the estuary, which is well within the distance that SPA / Ramsar birds might be expected to travel, particularly the Bewick's swan.
+The PSSAs included in the Monmouthshire RLDP are likely to be relevant to this impact pathway.
+For example, Abergavenny lies over 30km from the SPA / Ramsar and development within the area is unlikely to be relevant for birds from the European site.
+However, the PSSAs of Severnside and Chepstow both lie within 1km of the estuary, which is well within the distance that SPA / Ramsar birds might be expected to travel, particularly the Bewick's swan.

 Bewick's swans feed on several species of soft meadow grasses, including Agrostis stolonifera and Alopecurus geniculatus that are component species of wet meadows.
 Some of such habitat features might be located outside the European site.
 The distance travelled to foraging grounds beyond the boundary of the SPA / Ramsar is likely to depend on the time of year, resource conditions within the SPA / Ramsar and interspecific competition.
 Due to a combination of these factors, Bewick's swans partially forage in fields at relatively great distances from their roosting locations.
-A study in the Netherlands determined that Bewick's swans foraged in arable fields 7.1km away from their roosts163.
+A study in the Netherlands determined that Bewick's swans foraged in arable fields 7.1km away from their roosts169.